MS-Jahan/Messenger-Account-Deactivation-Check/README.md

 # Messenger Account Deactivation Check
-Real-time onitor when an Facebook Messenger account is deactivated or activated.
+Real-time monitor when an Facebook Messenger account is deactivated or activated.

 # Usage
 * Make sure you have installed Python 3 in your machine.